AvaloniaUI/avalonia-docs/docs/get-started/test-drive/main-window.md

 <img src={LayoutZonesDiagram} alt="" />

-In the current application, the content zone of the window references another view: **<views:MainView />**.
-This is a reference to the **MainView.axaml** file, which is a user control that will be displayed in the content zone of the window.

-## The MainView User Control
+## The MainWindow control

-Inside this user control, you will see a `<TextBlock>...</TextBlock>` XAML tag.
+Inside **MainWindow.axaml**, you will see a `<TextBlock>...</TextBlock>` XAML tag.
 This represents a text block control.
-The `Text` property of the text block is bound to the **Greeting** property of the **MainViewModel** class.
+The `Text` property of the text block is bound to the **Greeting** property of the **MainWindowViewModel** class.
 This is a property that will be set in the constructor of the view model class.
 ```
 <TextBlock Text="{Binding Greeting}" HorizontalAlignment="Center" VerticalAlignment="Center"/>
 ```

-You can change the text in the file **MainViewModel.cs** to see the change reflected in the user interface.
+You can change the text in the file **MainWindowViewModel.cs** to see the change reflected in the user interface.

 <img className="center" src={ViewModelScreenshot} alt="" />
 <img className="center" src={AppRunningScreenshot} alt="" />